-Distribution: Occurring on both sides of the Cascades in Washington; British Columbia south to California, east across the northern half of North America to the Atlantic coast.
+Distribution: Occurring on both sides of the Cascades in Washington; British Columbia to California, east along the U.S. and Canadian border to the Atlantic coast.

 Habitat: Moist humus in shady coniferous and deciduous forests, low to mid-elevations.

 Myco-heterotrophic, scapose, perennial herbs, the stems 1.5-4 dm. tall, purplish-tinged.

 Plant has no true, green leaves; scape with several sheathing bracts.